SussexPsychologySoftware/Tutorials-and-Examples/JavaScript/README.md

 Check your OSF repository and you should see the data in there.
 If you want to read your data in R, try the jsonlite or rjson packages.

 ### END
 That's it for your first JavaScript experiment.
 Future tutorials will turn this into a real task, and cover creating your own stimuli, Qualtrics and Lab.js integration, surveys, and more.
+For a preview, change the `.js` file referenced in the HTML to the dots.js file in this repository - perhaps see if you can understand the code yourself.
 Check the files in this folder to see what the code should look like, if anything went wrong.
-As for launching the experiment, see our guide here:
+As for launching the experiment, see our guide here: https://github.com/Sussex-Psychology-Software-Team/online-experiments/tree/main